PEXANE2/azure-docs.tr-tr/articles/active-directory/authentication/howto-password-ban-bad-on-premises-deploy.md

       </configuration>
       ```

-   HTTP proxy 'niz kimlik doğrulaması gerektiriyorsa, *UseDefaultCredentials* etiketini ekleyin:
+   If your HTTP proxy requires authentication, add the *useDefaultCredentials* tag:

       ```xml
       <configuration>